sylfort/cats-n-cheese/README.md

 ## 🎮 [Play Now](https://cats-n-cheese.vercel.app)

-Cats n' Cheese is a multiplayer game where players act as mice stealing cheese from cats, it's all about strategy and fun!
+Cats n' Cheese is a game where players act as mice stealing cheese from cats, it's all about strategy and fun!

 You can check the game here: [`cats-n-cheese.vercel.app`](https://cats-n-cheese.vercel.app)